 So exactly what and how much advice should you follow?
 That depends on you.
 But at Women’s Care Florida, we believe there is a common tenet that every working mom should heed: good health is vital to personal — and professional — happiness and success.

-Our “Six Quick Tips for Staying Healthy” are lifestyle choices that we encourage every working mother to make.
-Yes, some of the tips are easier to commit to than others, but together, they provide a solid foundation for good health.
+Our six quick tips for working mothers are lifestyle choices that we encourage every working mother to make.
+Yes, some of the tips are easier to commit to than others, but together, they provide a solid foundation for good health and feeling less overwhelmed.

 - Get enough sleep.
 According to the National Sleep Foundation, adults 26-64 years need seven to nine hours of sleep each night.
 Not enough hours in the day?
 That may be true, but it’s important to your health that you make time for sleep.
 Skipping an hour or two each night can add up to a serious sleep debt, which can lead to slower reactions, decreased productivity and health problems.
 In fact, the health care expenses and lost productivity due to insufficient sleep cost the U.S. about $66 billion … a year.